 I think this is a REALLY important step.
 If you ever get to the point where you feel like harming yourself, PLEASE tell someone who cares about you before you do it.
 Give them a chance to help you through the ordeal.

 I saw a Christian counselor for awhile.
 He was able to help me dig into some of the issues that sent me into the depression.
 Once those things were dealt with, I was free to experience a recovery.

 – Focus on diet, exercise and sleep

 My job situation changed a bit and I was able to go full time at one job.
-This cut down on the stress, financial woes and increased the time that I could sleep.
-I also strived to be a little more careful in what kinds of food I was putting in my mouth.
+This cut down on the stress, financial woes, and increased the time that I could sleep.
+I also strived to be a little more careful in what kinds of foods I was putting in my mouth.
 I still had a lot to learn (I was a single guy, after all) but I definitely focused on doing better.

 – Serve others

 I realized that to beat depression, I needed the ‘good feeling’ of helping others.
 I needed to get my mind off of my problems and focus on helping others with their problems.
 So, I began volunteering every Friday evening at a homeless shelter in Lexington, Kentucky.
 Seeing how horrible others had it and being able to help them in some small way enabled me to realize that I had it better than I thought and it moved me to be more grateful to God.